dolthub/docs/content/reference/cli.md

 **Description**

-Removes a single stash entry at given index from the list of stash entries.
+Removes a single stash entry at given index from the list of stash entries (e.g. 'dolt stash drop stash@{1}' will drop the stash entry at index 1 in the stash list).

+This command does not apply the stash on current working directory, use 'dolt stash pop' to apply a stash on current working directory.

 **Arguments and options**